giantswarm/releases/aws/v15.0.0/README.md

 - Container Storage Interface (CSI) enabled by default;
 - `gp3` is now the default storage class instead of `gp2`;
 - Automatic termination of unhealthy nodes enabled by default;
+- New cluster resources can be namespaced by organization;
 - Security fixes:
     * 49 Linux CVEs;
     * 5 openssl CVEs;